 #3 Reason Pipe Boots Cause Roof Leaks

 Pipe flashings are one of the few areas on your roof where nails are left exposed.
 Some roofers either forget or purposely decide not to caulk exposed nail heads.
 Over time water, will corrode the nail heads and cause a roof leak.
-It’s frustrating that this problem is easily solvable with a few dabs of roof caulking, but fortunately the repair is fairly simple.
+It’s frustrating that this problem is easily solvable with a few dabs of roof caulking, but fortunately, the repair is fairly simple.

-How You Can Repair Pipe Boots With Corroded Nail Heads
+How You Can Repair Pipe Boots With Corroded Nail Heads in Northern Georgia

 To repair pipe boots with corroded nail heads, you will need two roofing nails per pipe boot, a tube of roof caulking, and a hammer.
 Remove the old corroded nails and discard.
 Install a nail on each bottom corner of the pipe boot and seal both the new nails and old holes with a small quarter-size dab of caulking.
 Installing too much roof caulking can cause the surrounding shingles to blister.